wnagn41/ppd_english_downloader/First Download Attempt.md

 ## Logs

-While the program is running, it will display some simple prompts at the top of the page, including the set conditions and download progress.
+While the program is running, it will display some simple prompts at the top of the page, including the settings and download progress.
 For example:

 ![](./images/Snipaste_2025-03-08_08-49-43.png)

 ## Status in Title Bar

-After crawling starts, the program will add some symbols before the webpage title to indicate the task status.
+After crawling process starts, the program will add some icon on the web title to indicate the task status.
 For example:

 ![](./images/Snipaste_2025-03-08_08-50-44.png)

-The `[↓]` at the front indicates downloading is in progress; the following number 94 indicates the remaining number of files waiting to be downloaded.
+The `[↓]` at the front indicates downloading is in progress; the following number 66 indicates the remaining number of files in the queue.

 Common statuses are as follows: